-How much longer the reign of Hirohito—or the Empire of Japan—might last was very much on the emperor’s mind.
-In the past few months Japan had suffered calamitous setbacks at the Battles of the Philippine Sea, Leyte Gulf, and Iwo Jima.
-Now the Americans were about to invade Okinawa.
+How much longer the reign of Hirohito — or the Empire of Japan — might last was very much on the emperor’s mind.
+In the past few months, Japan had suffered calamitous setbacks at the Battles of the Philippine Sea, Leyte Gulf, and Iwo Jima.
+Now, the Americans were about to invade Okinawa.

-At the conference table were the emperor’s military advisors, the chiefs of staff of the army and the navy, and their immediate subordinates.
+At the conference table were the emperor’s military advisers, the chiefs of staff of the army and the navy, and their immediate subordinates.
 The chiefs had presented to Hirohito the plan for the coming counteroffensive at Okinawa.
 Occasionally the emperor stopped, squinting through his wire framed spectacles, to ask questions.
 How many aircraft would be used in the attacks?
 Two thousand, an admiral told him.
 Was that enough? the emperor asked.
 The admiral explained that an additional 1,500 army aircraft would be available.

 Hirohito seemed perplexed.
 Over 100,000 army troops were prepared to die to defend Okinawa, and several thousand kamikaze pilots would be sacrificed.
-He turned to Admiral Koshiro Oikawa, the navy chief of staff.
+He turned to Adm.
+Koshiro Oikawa, the navy chief of staff.
 “And where is the navy?”

 Oikawa glanced around him.
 None of the officers was sure how to answer.
 Did the emperor understand that the navy had been reduced to a handful of ships?
 Did he know there was nothing the navy could do to alter the situation at Okinawa?

 Perhaps, but it didn’t matter.
 The emperor’s meaning was clear.
 It was not acceptable that the army should make so great a sacrifice while the navy’s ships remained clear of the battle for Okinawa.
-With a single question, the fate of Japan’s greatest warship—and the Imperial Japanese Navy—had been decided.
+With a single question, the fate of Japan’s greatest warship — and the Imperial Japanese Navy — had been decided.

 Its name was Yamato, the mightiest warship yet constructed.
-Displacing 71,659 tons and capable of 27 knots, the Yamato possessed the greatest firepower ever mounted on a vessel—more than 150 guns, including nine 18.1-inchers that could hurl 3,200-pound armor-piercing shells on a trajectory of 22.5 miles.
+Displacing 71,659 tons and capable of 27 knots, the Yamato possessed the greatest firepower ever mounted on a vessel — more than 150 guns, including nine 18.1-inchers that could hurl 3,200-pound armor-piercing shells on a trajectory of 22.5 miles.
 Its massive armor was the heaviest ever installed on a dreadnought-class battleship, making it virtually impregnable to the guns of any ship in the world.
 The very name Yamato was a poetic and spiritual term for Japan itself.
 In its gray, armored magnificence, the great ship symbolized Japan’s dreams of conquest.

-On the morning of April 7, 1945, in response to the emperor’s question—and where is the navy?—the Yamato embarked on its last mission.
+On the morning of April 7, 1945, in response to the emperor’s question — and where is the navy? — the Yamato embarked on its last mission.
 As the flagship of a force of 10 warships, it would head into the East China Sea in an assault against the American fleet off Okinawa.
 Codenamed Ten-Go, the operation would coincide with a massive aerial kamikaze assault while the Japanese 32nd Army on Okinawa launched a counterattack on the ground.
 After inflicting maximum damage on the American ships, Yamato would be run aground and serve as a stationary artillery platform until destroyed.
 Any remaining crew would join the garrison defending Okinawa.

-Almost no one aboard the Yamato, including the officer commanding the operation, Vice Admiral Seiichi Ito, believed it would succeed.
+Almost no one aboard the Yamato, including the officer commanding the operation, Vice Adm.
+Seiichi Ito, believed it would succeed.
 Ito at first flatly refused to carry out the order.
 Not until he was informed that the emperor himself expected him to execute the mission did he accept his fate.

-Mitscher felt a stirring of battleship versus aircraft carrier rivalry.
+Mitscher felt a stirring of battleship-versus-aircraft carrier rivalry.
 Though the carriers had mostly fought the great battles of the Pacific, whether air power alone could prevail over a surface force had not been proven beyond all doubt.
 Here was an opportunity to end the debate forever.